NotWoods/tigeroakes.com/content/posts/javascript-events/index.md

 Now we just have 1 listener!
 The 14 lines of code from above have been reduced to 7.
 With more complicated code, the effect will be greater.
-By utilizing the `Event` object and bubbling, you can master
+By utilizing the `Event` object and bubbling, you can master Javascript events and simplify your event handler code.

 ---